transcom/mymove/README.md

 #### Nix: Clean Up Local Env

 This section is only if you had previously set up any of these tools/packages.
+It is also optional, with the following the caveat of this note:

-NOTE: If you need any of the packages/tools for other things that you won't use `nix` for, you can possibly set things up so that they both work, but you'll just have to set up your `PATH` properly.
+:warning: NOTE: If you need any of the packages/tools for other things that you won't use `nix` for, you can set things up so that they both work side by side, but you'll just have to set up your `PATH` properly.
 And even then, there may be other steps necessary which aren't documented here.

-1. If you had previously been using `direnv`, `awscli`, `aws-vault`, `chamber`, and `pre-commit` installed via `homebrew`, uninstall them.

-    ```shell
-    brew uninstall direnv awscli aws-vault chamber pre-commit
-    ```

-1. Make sure you have disabled or uninstalled `nodenv`, `asdf` or any other version switchers for `mymove`.
+1. Disable or uninstall `nodenv`, `asdf` or any other version switchers for `mymove`.
     1. `nodenv`:
         1. TLDR (disable only): remove `eval "$(nodenv init -)"` from `.zshrc` (or your shell's config file)
         1. Full instructions: [Uninstalling nodenv](https://github.com/nodenv/nodenv#uninstalling-nodenv)